dh256git/project27/src/_includes/community/members.md

 {% capture text-members %}

-## Members
+## Members of our community

+Our membership programme is designed to act as a springboard for skills development, employability, and personal growth.

-### What are the benefits of becoming a member?
+### What are the benefits of membership?

-There are multiple benefits to becoming a member.
+There are multiple benefits to becoming a member, beyond volunteering.
 For example, you will

-* get 1 credit of [supervision support]({% link support/pricing.md %}) per month;
 * get [certifications](#certification) of your contributions;
 * be able to join more than 1 team;
 * be able to contribute an unlimited number of tasks;
+* get 1 credit of [supervision support]({% link support/pricing.md %}) per month;
+* get discounts on our community events.
 * get access to exclusive content on the {{ site.brand }} {{ site.product }};
 * get access to collectable badges to display on your profile;
-* get discounts on our community events.

-### Certified pathways of volunteering {#certification}
+## Certified pathways of volunteering {#certification}

-We are committed to certifying your contributions.
+We are committed to certifying member contributions.
 Currently, we offer the following achievements:

+Guest member
+: after successful completion of the onboarding activity (~4 hours of commitment), and payment of the membership fee;

 Trainee
 : after successful completion of 4 tasks (~16 hours of commitment);